 Act 1: The Purchase

-It did.
 Thus began my life as an ECM devotee.
 Six years later I found myself in Oslo, Norway, eating a goat cheese sandwich across from Manfred Eicher, founder of the label, during our breaks from recording Northern Song.
 I wanted to talk about the stories behind the ECM catalog.
 I peppered him with questions.
 Why were there two different back covers to Bill Connors’ first album?
 “You noticed that?” said Manfred, incredulously.
 (I’d already worn out one copy of the album and given two away).
 I asked him about the Talent Studio recording of Egberto Gismonti’s first album Dança Das Cabeças.
 Manfred said, “Yes, getting off the airplane Nana and Egberto said, ‘It’s too cold here in Oslo to play, too cold, too cold!”
 Manfred rubbed his hands together.
 “Too cold!
 But the next day we went to the studio and started recording.
 We recorded and mixed the album in two days.
 Incredible.
 Incredible.”

 The label and the people who work there shaped my aesthetic in many ways: high production values, detailed recording, and a marketing sensibility shaped by intelligence and dignity.
 Of course, you can’t talk about the aesthetic of the label without talking about Manfred Eicher, so I won’t, except to say anyone who’s worked in any capacity with the label knows these three thoughts all too well: 1.
 Manfred will really like this thing.
 2. Manfred will not like this thing.
-3. Why do I care if Manfred likes this or not?
+3. Why should I care if Manfred likes this or not?

 Thus, my musical consciousness has been slowly warped over the years by the label’s artists, its founder, and its employees.

 Saluzzi Manfred called from his office and said, “Come here, listen.
 Listen to this.”
 I went in, sat down, and we listened to a test pressing of “Kultrum.”
 It’s rare to sit and just listen to music, rarer still to sit and listen to an entire album with its producer.
 Years later I went to see Dino play at the Fine Line Music Café in Minneapolis when he was on tour with Al Di Meola.
-I introduced myself by handing him a copy of my most recent album and a CD of “Kultrum” for him to sign.
+I introduced myself by handing him a copy of my most recent album, a Sharpie, and a CD of “Kultrum” for him to sign.
 Dino didn’t speak much English.
 He smiled, put both his hands over his heart, and bowed slightly.